dib-lab/2022-paper-branchwater-software/manuscript.md

 ### Design alternatives - (could be moved to discussion)

 Sra search is a simple yet extremely effective initial implementation that supports a number of use cases.
 As its use increases many improvements are possible.

+In practice, FracMinHash consists of comparing collections of 64-bit integers which is in the wheelhouse of computers.

 Roads not (yet) taken include: